AdamBrodzinski/RedScript/readme.md

 # RedScript 2.0

-* **Functional paradigm**
-* **Immutable data in RedScript**
+### It's like CoffeeScript but immutable & functional

 * **Think in *transformations* with pipe operator `|>` (like F# & Elixir)**
 * **Lodash built in (patched to be immutable)**
+* **Immutable data in RedScript**
+* **Functional paradigm**
 * **Compile time type inference checking**

 RedScript was created to provide a first class functional experience in the browser.
-It is inspired from Elixir but does not have the same features (ElixirScript aims to do this).
-Our main goal is to provide easy interoperability with other JavaScript libraries while still providing a first class experience.
+It is inspired from Elixir but does not have all of the features (ElixirScript aims to do this).
+Our main goal is to provide easy interoperability with other JavaScript libraries while still providing a first class functional experience in JavaScript.

 If this prototype is popular enough I would love help to create a proper compiler.